Lots of people have stomach cramps with diarrhea or constipation. It’s uncomfortable, but you usually get over it and forget about it.

-Vitamin D deficiency.
+This is a common part of the bone loss problem.
 If your body can’t absorb vitamin D because of Crohn’s damage to the small bowel or a small bowel resection, you’re less likely to be able to absorb calcium and make bone.

 To prevent problems or stop them from getting worse, you can:

 - Ease up on steroids, or talk to your doctor about trying one with fewer side effects.